MartinFerret/MartinFerret/README.md

 #### I'm Martin Ferret, here are more about me :

-* ⚓ I'm from Spain
+* ⚓ I'm from France and currently living in Spain
 * 🧙 I'm working on an awesome secret project 🤫
 * 💻 I'd like to contribute to open source projects soon
 * 🖋️ Feel free to ask me about things related to what I master ⬇️
-* ⚡ Fun Fact : We have never seen Batman & I in the same room, I don't say that it's me, but... 🦸‍♂️
+* ⚡ Fun Fact : We have never seen Batman & I in the same room... 🦸‍♂️

 ---